mikeyboxx/socialize/README.md

   ## Description

-The Scialize App is created to give users a platform where they communicate their thoughts, react on others' posts and get enetratined with random media shared on the homepage.
+The Socialize App is created to give users a platform where they communicate their thoughts, react on others' posts and get entertained with random media shared on the homepage.

   ## Table of Contents